niklasmh/ntnu/TDT4145 - Databasemodellering og databasesystemer/README.md

 - 5NF:  Exists, but not in corriculum.
 It is about splitting a table to multiple tables.

 \*non-prime = non-key.
-\*candidate key = keys, only one of them can be a primary key in a table.
+\*candidate key = unique keys (or unique set of keys).
+Only one of them can be a primary key in a table.

 ### Forelesning 10: Normalisering.
 Kap.
 14